vmware-tanzu/thepodlets/site/_episodes/017-keeping-up-with-cloud-native.md

       url: https://twitter.com/embano1
 points:
     - Audiences and different levels of depth that our guests/hosts follow Kubernetes at.
-    - What ‘keeping up’ means: merely following news, or actually grasping every new concept?
+    - What ‘keeping up’ means, merely following news, or actually grasping every new concept?
     - The impossibility of truly keeping up with Kubernetes as it becomes ever more complex.
-    - Patterns used to keep up with new developments: the TWKD website, release notes, etc.
+    - Patterns used to keep up with new developments - the TWKD website, release notes, etc.
     - Twitter’s helpful provision of information, from opinions to tech content, all in one place.
     - How helpful Cindy Sridharan is on Twitter in her orientation toward distributed systems.
     - The active side of keeping up such as writing posts and helping newcomers.
     - More helpful Twitter accounts such as InfoSec.
     - How books provide one source of deep information as opposed to the noise on Twitter.
-    - Books: Programming Kubernetes; Managing Kubernetes; Kubernetes Best Practices.
+    - Books - Programming Kubernetes; Managing Kubernetes; Kubernetes Best Practices.
-    - Another great resource for seeing Kubernetes in action: the KubeWeeky blog.
+    - Another great resource for seeing Kubernetes in action - the KubeWeeky blog.
     - A call to watch the SIG playlists on the Kubernetes YouTube channel.
-    - Tooling: tab management and Michael’s self-built Twitter searcher.
+    - Tooling - tab management and Michael’s self-built Twitter searcher.
     - Live streaming and CTF live code demonstrations as another resource.
     - How to keep a team updated using platforms like Slack and Zoom.
     - The importance of organizing shared content on Slack.